kaapstorm/rampele-stilton/README.rst

    Rumpelstiltskin by Walter Crane (1886)

-Noah Rampele-Stilton retells the fairy tale Rumplestiltskin, by the Grimm brothers, but in a modern context, and from the perspective of the princess.
+Noah Rampele-Stilton retells the fairy tale Rumplestiltskin, by the Grimm brothers, but in a modern context, and from the perspective of the queen.

 You can read it here_.